 BANDANA SIZE | APPROXIMATE DOG NECK SIZE |

-Over the Collar Dog Bandana Pattern - Supplies
+Supplies for Over the Collar Dog Bandana Pattern

 Here are the materials you will need for your DIY dog bandana:

-- Cotton fabric - I used scraps of quilting cotton as it is medium weight and easy to sew.
+- Cotton fabric - I used fabric scraps of quilting cotton as it is medium weight and easy to sew.
 Fat quarters of fabric are ideal for this project.
 You can make the dog bandana reversible by using a different fabric for the back and front.
-Choose a bright fun print that suits your dog's personality.
-A dog bandanna pattern is never meant to be boring.
+Choose a bright, fun print that suits your dog's personality.
+Use different fabrics - a dog bandanna pattern is never meant to be boring.

-- Your regular dog collar - This bandana will fit over collars up to ¾ inch (2cm) wide.
+- Your regular dog's collar - This collar bandana will fit over collars up to ¾ inch (2cm) wide.
 I got my little collar from Kmart at a very cheap price.

 - Optional - Ric-rac.
 You can choose to make a plain bandana or decorate the edge with ric-rac.
 I don't recommend using pom-pom or tassel trim just in case your dog decides to try and eat the trim.
 Better to be safe.

-- Sewing supplies - Sewing machine, pins, thread, fabric scissors.
+- Sewing supplies - Sewing machine, pins, thread, fabric scissors, tape measure.

 How to Make Custom Dog Bandanas

 Make custom dog bandanas by matching the fabric to your dog's personality.
 Most cotton fabrics will be comfortable for your furry friend.
-Add a monogram or embroidery letters to personalize it even further.
+Add a monogram or embroidery letters with your dog's name to personalize it even further.
+Iron-on vinyl is another great way to customize the dog bandana.

-Download your printable dog bandana template (PDF) from the link below.
+Download your free pattern and printable dog bandana template (PDF) from the link below.

 The PDF will open in a new window.
 Just make sure you check the scale before cutting out your fabric.
 Like all my patterns, it already includes seam allowances.
 There are 2 pages.
 Trim and stick the 2 boxes together for the full pattern.
 Further Reading: How to print PDF patterns.